 The Running Water Draw Watershed Phase 0 project consists of performing Base Level Engineering (BLE) modeling and analyses for the Running Water Draw Watershed (HUC 12050005).
 The total area for the watershed is approximately 1,514 square miles and has an estimated population of nearly 39,000 (2010 Census) within the watershed.

-Running Water Draw Watershed originates in New Mexico and drains into West Texas.
+Running Water Draw Watershed originates in New Mexico (NM) and drains into West Texas.
 The watershed is located in the High Plains of Texas and New Mexico.
 It is a very long and narrow watershed, sloping from the northwest to the southeast.
 The terrain is mostly flat, and contains many depressions, known as playas, throughout the watershed.
 The watershed is sparcely populated, with the City of Plainview, Texas being the population center within the watershed.

 BLE Modeling Inputs and Controls